- 1 cup (167g) gluten free all-purpose flour* (I use “Bob’s Red Mill 1 to 1 All Purpose Flour”)

 - Fold in the chocolate chips.

 - Scoop the dough onto a cookie sheet lined with parchment paper.

 - Bake for 14-16 minutes or until the cookies are lightly browned.

 - Let cool completely before serving.

 Using brown sugar instead of coconut sugar will cause these cookies to spread a lot more.
-If you use brown sugar, I recommend leaving out the 2 tablespoons of water.
-Then roll the dough into balls and do not press down to flatten them out.
+If you use brown sugar, I recommend adding 1-2 tablespoons more of flour until the dough can be rolled.
+Then roll the dough into balls and bake.